Gepatschspeicher

 Gepatschspeicher is an artificial lake of Tyrol, Austria.
 It feeds a pumped storage hydropower plant built in 1961-1964 with 395 MW power in the town of Prutz at the Inn river.

-Thje artificial dam of about 160 metres height and 600 m length is located in the upper Kaunertal valley under the Kaunertal glacier and the water is fed to the power plant through a tunnel of 13 km length and a height difference over 800 m.
+The artificial dam of about 160 metres height and 600 m length is located in the upper Kaunertal valley under the Kaunertal glacier and the water is fed to the power plant through a tunnel of 13 km length and a height difference over 800 m.
 Through a tunnel the lake also takes water from the neighbouring parallel valley Pitztal.

 There is a tourist route along the lake.